Nina’s Coffee Cafe

 One of Saint Paul’s most popular coffee shops is Groundswell in the Hamline-Midway neighborhood.
 If you like coffee, pastries, lunch, brunch or dinner, you’ll find something that you’ll love at Groundswell.
 Photo from Instagram user nicolinamom.

 When you’re checking out Highland Park, you’ll want to fuel up at Quixotic Coffee, a place that allows you to treat yourself without being ridiculously priced.
-Like most of the Highland Park boutiques and speciality shops, this place is incredibly Instagrammable, so make sure your phone is charged.
+Like most of the Highland Park boutiques and specialty shops, this place is incredibly Instagrammable, so make sure your phone is charged.

 Now you have two locations to try one of the cutest coffee shops in the city.
 The original Claddagh Coffee is on West 7th, and you’ll fall in love with your first cup.
 The second location recently opened on Selby, and it makes a great stop when checking out neighboring boutiques.